e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **Local (primal-carrying) set-tracer at sampled states** — the fallback whenever the global tracer hits an undecidable branch (piecewise friction, stall blending, any gridded lookup at an input-tainted coordinate).
-Reports the dependence pattern of the taken paths, sampled across randomized states.
-Strictly dominates Dual-based tracing (no derivative-zero blind spot; only untaken-branch misses).
+Reports the dependence pattern of the taken paths, sampled across randomized states; its only misses are untaken branches (row 12).

 [Boundaries](#g-boundary): only *inputs* are seeded, so branching on state/modes/parameters/time never interferes (stage-2 functions also receive state views, but neither those nor `y_x`